dcmb-courses/bioinf602-603/Genomics.md

 # Genomics

-1. Discovery and saturation analysis of cancer genes across 21 tumour types.
-Lawrence MS, Stojanov P, Mermel CH, Robinson JT, Garraway LA, Golub TR, Meyerson M, Gabriel SB,Lander ES, Getz G. Nature.
-2014 Jan 23; 505(7484):495-501. https://www.ncbi.nlm.nih.gov/pubmed/24390350.

-      >Although a few cancer genes are mutated in a high proportion of tumours of a given type (>20%), most are mutated at intermediate frequencies (2-20%).
-To explore the feasibility of creating a comprehensive catalogue of cancer genes, we analysed somatic point mutations in exome sequences from 4,742 human cancers and their matched normal-tissue samples across 21 cancer types.
-We found that large-scale genomic analysis can identify nearly all known cancer genes in these tumour types, and down-sampling analysis indicates that larger sample sizes will reveal many more genes mutated at clinically important frequencies.
-We estimate that near-saturation may be achieved with 600-5,000 samples per tumour type, depending on background mutation frequency.
-The results may help to guide the next stage of cancer genomics.

 1. **BIDS** - Zhou J, Troyanskaya O.  2015.
 Predicting effects of noncoding variants with deep learning-based sequence model.
 Nat Methods.
 2015 Oct;12(10):931-4. doi: 10.1038/nmeth.3547.
 Epub 2015 Aug 24. https://www.ncbi.nlm.nih.gov/pubmed/26301843.

       >Identifying functional effects of noncoding variants is a major challenge in human genetics.
 To predict the noncoding-variant effects de novo from sequence, we developed a deep learning-based algorithmic framework, DeepSEA (http://deepsea.princeton.edu/), that directly learns a regulatory sequence code from large-scale chromatin-profiling data, enabling prediction of chromatin effects of sequence alterations with single-nucleotide sensitivity.
 We further used this capability to improve prioritization of functional variants including expression quantitative trait loci (eQTLs) and disease-associated variants.